Antony-009/Antony-009/README.md

 ## 🎯 Career Objective

-To work in a Security Operations Center or VAPT role where I can apply both defensive monitoring and offensive testing skills to strengthen organizational cybersecurity posture.
+To start my career in a **Security Operations Center (SOC)** where I can apply my knowledge of **security monitoring, threat detection, and incident response** to help protect organizations from cyber threats.

 ---

-🛡️ Building real-world SOC & VAPT projects | Documenting my cybersecurity journey.
+🛡️ *Actively learning cybersecurity and building practical security skills.*